AreebPJ/CRUD-project/README.md

 ### Database Structure

 ![ERD](https://user-images.githubusercontent.com/47117365/92161573-b7531780-ee28-11ea-8c6e-6f7963d4b676.png)  <br>
-As can be seen in the entity relatoinship diagram there is a one to many relationship between the CLient table and the workout table.
+As can be seen in the entity relatoinship diagram there is a one to many relationship between the Client table and the workout table.
 This states that a single user can have multiple workouts, wheras a workout has to lead back to a single user.

 ## Project Planning
 JIRA software was used for planning the diffrent stages of the project.
 ![JiraBoard](https://user-images.githubusercontent.com/47117365/92308076-061cc080-ef93-11ea-8fea-549ffdc12988.png)
 Each phase of the development process was divided into sprints.
 There was a spring for developing the back-end in java and the front end in HTML, CSS and JavaScript.
 A sprint for creating the documentation, a sprint for connecting to the database and lastly for deploying the app on a cloud based VM.  <br  />

 When a sprint has started it will appear on the board which is divided into three sections.
 TO DO, in progress and completed.
 A task is clicked and dropped in the "in progress" whilst it is being worked on.
 Then added to completed once it is finished.
 You can only work on one sprint at a time.
-If any task in one sprint has not been completed it will automatucaly be moved onto the next sprint.
+If any task in one sprint has not been completed it will automatucaly be moved onto the next sprint.  <br>
+The agile project management tool was helpful for keeping track of the entire development process and was an essential part of the project.